Download my complete CV here!

 Appointments:

-- Present-2018 Assistant Professor of Anatomy, School of Health Sciences and Technologies, Universidad Central del Caribe
+• 2024-2018 Assistant Professor of Anatomy, School of Chiropractic, Universidad Central del Caribe

 Selected peer-reviewed publications: